-Essential Surgery is well-established as one of the leading textbooks of surgery for medical students, core surgical trainees and in professions allied to medicine.
-Covering general surgery, trauma, orthopaedics, vascular surgery, paediatric surgery, cardiothoracic surgery and urology, it incorporates appropriate levels of basic science throughout.
-The book is ideal for contemporary clinical courses as well as being a practical manual for readers at more advanced levels.
+Essential Surgery is well-established as one of the leading textbooks of surgery for medical students, core surgical trainees and those in professions allied to medicine.
+Covering general surgery, trauma, orthopaedics, vascular surgery, urology, paediatric surgery, cardiothoracic surgery, neurosurgery, maxillofacial surgery and ENT, it also incorporates appropriate levels of basic science throughout.
+The book is ideal to accompany clinical courses, as well as being a practical manual for readers at more advanced levels requiring a revision aid for exams.
 Its main aim is to stimulate the reader to a greater enjoyment and understanding of the practice of surgery.

-- The uniformity of the writing style and the clarity of elucidation will encourage sustained reading, while the emphasis on the principles of surgery will enable a real understanding of the subject matter.
+- The uniformity of the writing style and the clarity of elucidation will encourage continued reading, while the emphasis on the principles of surgery will enable a real understanding of the subject matter.

 - The book incorporates a problem-solving approach wherever possible, emphasising how diagnoses are made and why particular treatments are used.